ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 The identifier query is to find the internal URI for a specific user on a specific provider.
 It is only sent from the local provider to the target provider (it does not transit a hub).

 Note that this POST request is idempotent and safe in the sense defined by {{Section 9.2.2 of RFC9110}}.

 ~~~
 POST /identifierQuery/{domain}
 ~~~

+Consider three users Xavier, Yolanda, and Zach all with accounts on provider XYZ.
+Xavier is a sales person and wants to be contactable easily by potential clients on the XYZ provider.
+He configures his profile on XYZ so that searching for his first or last name or handle will find his profile and allow Alice to send him a consent request (it is out of scope how Alice verifies she has found the intended Xavier and not a different Xavier or an impostor).
+Yolanda has her XYZ handle on her business cards and the email signature she uses with clients.
+She configures her profile so that a query for her exact handle will find her profile and allow Alice to send her a consent request.
+Zach does not wish to be queryable at all.
+He has configured his account so even an exact handle search returns no results.
+He could still send a join link out-of-band to Alice for her to join a room of Zach's choosing.

 The request body is described as: